exakat/exakat-docs/Reference/Rules/Structures/IndicesAreIntOrString.rst

 	:og:locale: en
 Indices in an array notation such as ``$array['indice']`` may only be integers or string.

-Boolean, Null or float will be converted to their integer or string equivalent.
+Boolean, Null or float are converted to their integer or string equivalent.

-Decimal numbers are rounded to the closest integer; Null is transtyped to '' (empty string); true is 1 and false is 0; Integers in strings are transtyped, while partial numbers or decimals are not analyzed in strings.
+Decimal numbers are rounded to the closest integer; ``null`` is transtyped to ``''`` (empty string); true is 1 and false is 0; Integers in strings are transtyped, while partial numbers or decimals are not analyzed in strings.

 As a general rule of thumb, only use integers or strings that don\'t look like integers.